whitecube/php-prices/README.md

 # PHP Prices

+> 💸 **Version 2.x**
+> This new major version is shifting the package towards more flexibility and configuration possibilities in general.
+> One of the main differences is that we replaced [`moneyphp/money`](https://github.com/moneyphp/money) with [`brick/money`](https://github.com/brick/money) under the hood.
+This introduces a ton of **breaking changes**, mainly on the instantiation methods that now reflect brick/money's API in order to keep things developer friendly.
+The `1.x` branch will still be available and maintained for a while, but we strongly recommend updating to `2.x`.

-Using the underlying [`moneyphp/money`](https://github.com/moneyphp/money) library, this simple Price object allows to work with complex composite monetary values which include exclusive, inclusive, VAT (or other taxes) and discount amounts.
+Using the underlying [`brick/money`](https://github.com/brick/money) library, this simple Price object allows to work with complex composite monetary values which include exclusive, inclusive, VAT (and other potential taxes) and discount amounts.
 It makes it safer and easier to compute final displayable prices without having to worry about their construction.

 ## Install